DeepCura

 DeepScribe's specialty-tuned AI models mean that accuracy varies not just by encounter complexity, but by how heavily the platform has invested in each specialty's training data:

-- ✓Oncology: This is DeepScribe's strongest area by a wide margin.
-With 3.9 million oncology visits captured annually, the platform has purpose-built models for cancer care documentation — treatment planning, staging, multi-drug regimens, and tumor board summaries are handled with the depth that oncology documentation demands.
-Expect minimal editing for standard oncology encounters.
+• Oncology: This is DeepScribe's strongest area by a wide margin.
+With 3.1 million cancer care visits captured annually, the platform has purpose-built models for cancer care documentation — treatment planning, staging, multi-drug regimens, and tumor board summaries are handled with the depth that oncology documentation demands.
+The company reports a 99.92% note approval rating and 85% clinician adoption across implementations.

-- ✓Primary Care: Adequate performance via the Pearl Health partnership (3,500+ primary care providers), though primary care is not DeepScribe's primary focus.
+• Primary Care: Supported via the Pearl Health partnership, though primary care is not DeepScribe's primary focus.
 Standard office visits are handled competently, but DeepScribe's pricing makes it a premium choice for what most primary care clinicians could accomplish with a less expensive tool.

 Where DeepScribe Falls Short